-NFL Week 8 Power Rankings: Ravens Rise; Patriots Continue Dominance
+NESN

 25. Cleveland Browns (2-4; 27): The Browns got an extra week to prepare for the Patriots, but it seems “The Boogeymen” defense is only getting better as we near Halloween.

-26. Denver Broncos (2-5; 22): Honestly, I kind of forgot that the Broncos played on Thursday night.
-The only mildly interesting thing going on in Mile High is trade rumors surrounding Emmanuel Sanders.
+26. Denver Broncos (2-5; 22): Honestly, I kind of forgot the Broncos played Thursday night.
+The only mildly interesting thing going on in Mile High is the Emmanuel Sanders trade chatter.

 27. New York Jets (1-5; 26): Mono, ghosts … it’s been tough sledding for Sam Darnold.